-One of the most common causes for confusion for my clients, when trying to convert leads into sales, is figuring out how TOFU, MOFU and BOFU content should differ within the inbound marketing scheme of things.
+One of the most common causes for confusion in B2B marketing, when trying to convert leads into sales, is figuring out how TOTF, MOTF and BOTF marketing content should differ within the inbound marketing scheme of things.

-So now that we know the importance of BOFU content, let’s get to the problem at hand.
+So now that we know that, let’s get to the problem at hand.

-Many of our clients have what they consider BOFU gated content, but when asked if leads converting with this content can be contacted directly by their sales team, they often feel that the leads need to be nurtured further.
-If this is indeed how you feel about your BOFU content, then you more than likely are working with MOFU content.
+Many of our clients have what they consider BOTF gated content, but when asked if leads converting with this content can be contacted directly by their sales team, they often feel that the leads need to be nurtured further.
+If this is indeed how you feel about your BOTF content, then you more than likely are working with MOTF content.

-Prospects converting on BOFU gated content are warm leads.
+Prospects converting on BOTF gated content are hot leads.
 They are ready to talk about making a decision.
-That’s why a Contact Us form on a services page is considered BOFU content.
+That’s why a Contact Us form on a services page is considered BOTF content.

-Obviously, you shouldn’t rely solely on the Contact Us form.
+Obviously, you shouldn’t rely solely on the contact us form.
 It’s very passive and BOFU content can definitely be more proactive.
-There are different kinds of gated content that can be used for BOTF conversions:
+There are different kinds of gated content can be used for BOTF conversions:

 - Automated assessments